coders-school/templates/module1/02-template-classes.md

 Implement the mentioned above `insert()`, `operator[]`, `at()` methods.

 Do not bother about duplicated keys for now.
-You can also try to implement additional methods from `std::map` interface 🙂
+You can also try to implement additional methods from the `std::map` interface 🙂

 Use [cppreference](http://en.cppreference.com/w/cpp/container/map).